vkbo/novelWriter/docs/source/setup_linux.rst

 GUI application like novelWriter, so you may instead copy the entire source to a suiteable location yourself.

-By default, this command installs novelWriter for the current user only.
-To install for all users, run the script with the ``sudo`` command.

-This should install novelWriter to either ``~/.local/bin/novelWriter`` if installed for local user only, or to ``/usr/local/bin/novelWriter`` if installed for all users.
+This should install novelWriter to either ``~/.local/bin/novelWriter`` if installed for local user only, or to ``/usr/local/bin/novelWriter`` if installed for all users (with the ``sudo`` command).

 Step 3: Create Launcher Icons
 -----------------------------

-To set up the novelWriter desktop launcher, the icons, and the project file association, run:
+Regardless of where you extract or install the source files, you can easily set up a standard icon and launcher.
+To set up this desktop launcher, the needed icons, and the project file association,
+run:

 .. code-block:: console